 Another nice feature to look for is leg levelers on the bottom of the legs.
 These can be very handy when the floor you are playing on isn’t level – the levelers can be screwed in and out to keep the height of the table at its standard 76cm (approx 30 inches) above the floor.

 Who Are You?

 Does it really matter which brand of ping-pong table you buy?
 Not really, as far as I am concerned.
 I personally have a Stiga Elite Roller, which I am very happy with.
-The main reason I bought this model is because it is the model that was used at my state table tennis center (they are now using the Stiga Expert Roller table), so it made sense for me to have the same type of table.
-But unless you are in a similar situation, it won’t really matter much whether the table is a Stiga, Joola, Tibhar or Butterfly table.
+The main reason I bought this model is because it was the model that was used at my state table tennis center (they are now using a DONIC Waldner 25 table), so it made sense for me to have the same type of table.
+But unless you are in a similar situation, it won’t really matter much whether the table is a Stiga, JOOLA, DONIC or Butterfly table.
 Look for the best deal on price, not forgetting the features I have mentioned above.

 Are You on the Level?

 Watch out for table tops that are warped.
 Put your eye at table height from all sides of the table and look for any bending or warping which can affect the bounce of the ball.
 A 1 meter or 1 yard long spirit level can be very handy for assessing whether the playing surface is not flat.

 No, not the old TV show – or the newer one either.
 Look for a net with attachments that have a soft covering where they grip the table – so that you don’t scratch the finish unnecessarily.
 You could probably put some sticky felt on the net clamps if you had to.
 Also make sure that the clamps that are used by the net don’t dig into the surface or the underside of the table.
 And of course, don’t drag the net clamps when taking the net off or putting it on!